thisizsandesh/StudentShop/README.md

 # StudentShop - Django E-commerce Project

 Welcome to StudentShop, a Django-based E-commerce project designed for managing student-related products.
-This platform allows students to buy and sell various items within the student community.
+This platform allows students to buy various items for their daly needs.

 ## Table of Contents